acaceresssit/angular2-tour-of-heroes/README.md

 These routes are restricted with the `AuthGuard` provided in `auth/auth-guard.service.ts`.

-### 4. No More Mock Heroes
+### 4. No More In-Memory Data Service

-The `mock-heroes.ts` file has been removed because heroes are now being retrieved from the server.
+The `in-memory-data.service.ts` file has been removed because heroes are now being retrieved from the server.

 ## What is Auth0?